-The District brings free, hands-on lessons to your classroom with our education programs.
-All of our programs are aligned to state standards and conducted by a licensed teacher.
-Check out the programs we currently offer here.
+The District brings free, hands-on lessons to your classroom with our environmental education programs.
+Contact the District to learn more about what programs we offer and to schedule one.

 Digital Learning Resources

 Below is a list of our favorite resources for digital learning.
 These resources are easy-to-use and engaging to students across grade levels; they are great to use in the classroom or for distance learning.